brandongillett/microservices/services/README.md

 ## Service Uniformity
 In this project, it is essential to maintain consistent naming conventions for all services, Docker containers, and configuration variables.
-Adhering to these naming standards ensures uniformity and easier management across the entire system.
+Adhering to these standards ensures uniformity and easier management across the entire system.

 ### Service Folder Naming
 * Every service folder in the ```services/``` directory must be named according to the service's core functionality, using lowercase letters.